Wilmington Dangerous Drug Lawyer

 Pharmaceutical manufacturers have a duty to adequately test and ensure the safety of their products before they put them on the market.
 Sadly, profit often takes precedence over safety, and serious side effects may not be disclosed or may not be discovered until a dangerous drug has been on the market for years.
 If you or loved one has been harmed by a dangerous drug, Rhine Law Firm, P.C. may be able to help.
 Contact us for a free consultation with no obligation.
 Our Wilmington injury attorneys can evaluate your case to determine if we can help you get compensation for your injuries.

 Every year, many pharmaceutical drugs come under scrutiny.
 A drug that has had many reports of adverse side-effects is recalled, either voluntarily or through direct action by the FDA.
 Some drugs remain on the market, but manufacturers are required to add warnings for various dangerous side-effects.
-Just a few of the pharmaceutical medications that are subject to lawsuits due to serious or life-threatening side effects include:

 If you have suffered a serious side effect from any pharmaceutical, it is vital that you seek legal counsel to advise you about moving forward with a legal claim or lawsuit.